The world's three major beverages: tea, coffee, cocoa. These three drinks all have a strong bond with water as water is absolutely essential for them.

 How does the water pH affect the coffee taste

 The acidity and alkalinity of water are determined by the ions in the water.
 If the content of hydrogen ions is large, the water will be acidic, and if the content of mineral ions is large, the water will be alkaline.
-Acid and alkali are chemically expressed by pH value, pH=7 is neutral, pH<7 is acidic, and pH>7 is alkaline.
+Acid and alkali are chemically expressed by pH value, pH=7 is neutral, pH<7 is acidic, and ph>7 is alkaline.

 As for coffee, it is a weakly acidic drink with a pH of 5-6.
 If you use water with a pH above 6 to brew coffee, it will increase the pH and reduce the acidity of the coffee.
 The higher the pH of the water, the stronger the effect of removing sour taste.